Help Save Us From The Scouring of Our Shire

 There are better ways:

-• Community-owned schemes that benefit locals, not distant shareholders
+Community-owned schemes that benefit locals instead of distant shareholders

 The Lie Behind the "Green" Label